jbobbylopez/hi/README.md

-Also be sure to read the article [Say "hi" to your Linux Host Information](https://dev.to/jbobbylopez/saying-hi-to-your-linux-host-information-4fh6) to learn about about how to instrument more complex system checks.
+Also be sure to read the article [Say "hi" to your Linux Host Information](https://dev.to/jbobbylopez/saying-hi-to-your-linux-host-information-4fh6) to learn about how to instrument more complex system checks.

 ### Usage